jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 Of course, this failed.
 I had Yuri change the implementation to return `4`.
 The new test passed, but it broke the previous one.
 We’re going to need a more general implementation.

-We could make both pass with a `switch` statement, but that won’t scale to all possible integers.
-Hmmm.
 What else could we use?
 How about this:
 ```java
     public static int evaluate(String expression, Map<String, Integer> variables) throws Exception {
         return Integer.valueOf(expression);